"Unpack your emotional baggage so your kids don't have to carry it!" - Lu Hanessian

 you'll notice that it has less power.
 Eventually, you'll be able to stay calm in the face of an event that would once have triggered you.

-of shame.
+a child, instead of shame.
 Your takeaway will be an ability to stay more calm when your child is upset.

 I think of this as shining the light of consciousness on the memories that we've pushed into the dark basements of our psyches.
 Simply shining our own